 Coupling halves must be accurately aligned, and a sufficient gap between shaft ends provided so that side strains and end thrust on either shaft are avoided or minimized.
 This will require considerable care in the mounting of the driver.
-The two shafts must be in as near perfect alignment in all directions as possible, and the gap must be established with the motor armature on its electrical center if end play exists.
+The two shafts must be in as near perfect alignment in all directions as possible, and the gap must be established with the motor armature on its electrical center if end play exists

 The following requirements for a good installation are recommended.
-Coupling halves must be fitted to the two shafts so that only light tapping is required to install them.
-Maximum deviation in offset alignment of the shafts should not exceed .005" (.13 mm) total indicator reading, taken on the two coupling hubs.
+Coupling halves must be fitted to the two shafts with an interference fit.
+Maximum deviation in offsete alignment of the shafts should not exceed .005" (.13 mm) total indicator reading, taken on the two coupling hubs.
 Maximum deviation from parallel of the inside coupling faces should not exceed .001" (.03 mm) when checked at six points around the coupling.